 Author visits and workshops are excellent ways to build connections with people.
-They’re also great vehicles for communicating your passion for what you do — and light that fire in others.
-And they force you to clarify and articulate the principles and processes you follow to accomplish your creative work, which is a huge boon.
+They’re also great vehicles for communicating your enthusiasm for what you do — and light that fire in others.
+They force you to clarify and articulate the principles and processes you follow to accomplish your creative work, which is a huge boon.

 But mastering the art of delivering engaging workshop presentations is worth it.
 It’s a valuable skill that can elevate your profile — and make you feel great!
 Teaching and making an impact on others can be just as fun and morale-boosting for you as for the students.

 In this blog post, I am listing some of the key strategies that will help you deliver powerful presentations that leave a lasting impression.

 - Know Your Audience.
 Age, experience level, and the context of why people are at your workshop are all really important.
 Factor all these things into how you design your presentation, and don’t be afraid to incorporate light-hearted activities into your workshop, no matter how formal the venue.
 What people want more than anything is to be inspired.

 - Get Students Engaged Right Away.
 Start off with a warm welcome, and ask your audience or students to introduce themselves, or ask an icebreaker question that puts them in an interactive frame of mind.
 The goal is to get them from “I’m sitting and passively listening to a teacher,” to “I’m actively engaged and this experience is relevant to me personally!”

 - Positive Energy is Infectious.
 Humans are wired to mirror the energy of people around them.
 When you teach, do whatever you need to do to summon lots of “good vibes.”
 Maybe listen to your favorite dance music before you teach, or do jumping jacks, or make goofy faces at yourself in the mirror!